 TurboTax vs FreeTaxUSA: Pricing

 This is where FreeTaxUSA really shines.
 While you can get the free version, even for more complex tax situations, anything extra you do comes with additional costs.
 State filings, amending your tax return, and priority customer support all come with extra costs when you get the free version.
 However, if you pay $6.99 for the Deluxe version, you can get most of those services included, although you still have to pay to file a state return.

 Related: Get the Cheapest Tax Software

 If you want to add TurboTax Live to your product, its going to cost even more, but you do get access to live help from tax professionals—something that’s not even an option when you use FreeTaxUSA.
 If you get TurboTax Live for Self-Employed and add a state return, you’ll pay $255.
 Add the audit defense product on for another $49.99, and you’re paying $304.99 to get the total package from TurboTax.

-However, even with that pricing, TurboTax still costs less than hiring a CPA to do your taxes.
+However, even with that pricing, TurboTax still might coss less than hiring a CPA to do your taxes.